In this guide we’ll take a look at the best inflatable hot tubs for the UK market.

-Air jets blow air into the water to create the bubbles so lots of air jets means the water gets pretty active – but only if the pump is powerful.
+Air jets blow air into the water to create bubbles in hot tubs.
+Lots of air jets means the water can get pretty active, but only if the pump is powerful.

 Inflatable tubs are different from standard hot tubs because they’re temporary structures.
 Deflating your tub and packing it away for the winter is no problem, and if you want to move it that’s OK too.
 In fact, you can use your inflatable tub in the house if you please.

 Manufacturers suggest that heating on demand takes 6 – 12 hours depending on the outside temperature and how well insulated your tub is.
 A thermal ground cloth and fitted lid can make a big difference.
 Some individual reviews report it takes 4 – 6 hours to heat their 4 person tub.

 Empty your tub on a regular basis following the instruction manual.

-The bottom of a hot tub is flat without padding, so you will need to put something beneath it to ensure you are comfortable, and so that no stones or sharp objects can pierce the lining.
+The bottom of a hot tub is flat without padding, so you will need to put something beneath it to ensure you are comfortable, and that no stones or sharp objects can pierce the lining.
 Children’s foam playmats are a good option.